EC postcode area

-The EC (Eastern Central) postcode area, also known as the London EC postal area, is a group of postcode districts in central London, England.
+The EC (Eastern Central) postcode area, also known as the London EC postcode area, is a group of postcode districts in central London, England.
 It includes almost all of the City of London and parts of the London boroughs of Islington, Camden, Hackney, Tower Hamlets and Westminster.
 The area covered is of very high density development.
 Deliveries for the EC postcode area are made from Mount Pleasant Mail Centre.

 Postal administration

 The current postcode districts are relatively recent divisions of EC1, EC2, EC3 and EC4, which were established in 1917.
 When the districts are used for purposes other than the sorting of mail, such as a geographic, spoken reference and on street signs, they continue to be commonly grouped into those four 'districts'.